-This autumn in Oita, the birthplace of parasports in Japan, many people are looking forward to meeting you!
+This autumn in Oita, the birthplace of parasports in Japan, we are all looking forward to meeting you!

 Kiichiro Sato